High Lunge Pose

 While standing, bend forward and touch your toes as in Uttanasana, or Standing Forward Bend.

 Inhale as you take a step back with your left foot all the way to the back corner of your yoga mat.
-Keep the ball of your left foot on the mat and heel up.
-Make sure you stepped back far enough to help create a 90-degree angle with your bent right knee.
+Keep the ball of your left foot on the mat and your heel up.
+Make sure you step back far enough to create a 90-degree angle with your bent right knee.

 Step Two